JustOpine/JustOpine/README.md

 ## Current Status

 Project is still in development, with MVP due for release soon.
-Database has been built in Redis, front-end fully built out in SASS, and we're just grappling with some final data display issues and testing on the backend.
+Database has been built in Redis, front-end fully built out in SASS.
+We're just working through with some final data display issues and testing on the backend.